martaldsantos/doc-process-hack/Challenge5/readme.md

 Now before you push any new changes to the repository to trigger the workflow, you need to update the GH YAML file with the path to the Azure Function code.
 By default, the path is set to the repository root which is not our case.

+**Note: At this stage you should have the GH Action workflow YAML file in your repository in the `.github/workflows` folder.**

 Update the `AZURE_FUNCTIONAPP_PACKAGE_PATH` variable in the YAML file with the path to the Azure Function code in your repository which should be `Challenge4/az-function`.

 ```yaml
 env:
   AZURE_FUNCTIONAPP_PACKAGE_PATH: '.' # set this to the path to your web app project, defaults to the repository root